Marketing91

 • 11.
 Technical capabilities

-These factors influence the behavior of people working in the organization and also impact their ability to make decisions.
 For example, in a traditional organization, the relationship between managers and employees is stringent.
 The manager will only give commands to his subordinates and expect them to do their job as asked, whereas, in a modern organization, the relationship between a manager and his assistants is somewhat lenient.
-The manager does not only assign work to his employees but also provide them with opportunities to stay their opinion and to grow in their career.
+The manager does not only assign work to his employees but also provides them with opportunities to stay their opinion and to grow in their careers.

 1. Organizational structure